MatejBursik/MatejBursik/README.md

 - 📚 I'm currently studing at University
 - 🎯 Goals: Find a job, Publish a game and travel a bit
-- 🎲 I do sports (climing, downhill longboard, surf), and play computer and board game
+- 🎲 I do sports (climing, downhill longboard, surf, ski), and play computer and board game

 ## I enjoy coding with:
 <p>